 ...and make sure your young children do too, because this vitamin of the B complex is essential to neural development.
 A 2013 long-term study by NURTRIMENTHE found folic acid to reduce the likelihood of behavioral problems in early childhood.

 How do you get it?
-Although it is found naturally in whole grains, green leafy vegetables, beans, bananas, broccoli, and milk the advice is to also supplement daily with 400 mcg pre-pregnancy and for the first three months of pregnancy.
+Although it is found naturally in whole grains, green leafy vegetables, beans, bananas, broccoli, and milk the advice is to also take a daily folic acid supplement with 400 mcg pre-pregnancy and for the first three months of pregnancy.

 Eat quality fats